 - Non-surgical aspiration of a small clot using suction through a small burr hole in the skull.

-- Surgery, known as open craniotomy, to suture the blood vessel that is bleeding and remove the blood clot.
+- Surgery, known as an open craniotomy, to suture the blood vessel that is bleeding and remove the blood clot.

 When the accident victim receives prompt treatment at OSF Saint Anthony Medical Center or another Rockford-area hospital, the outcome is generally quite good.
 If you have lost a loved one in an accident, contact our office—we will answer all of your questions during a confidential and free consultation.